IEC 60904-9:2020 Standard for Solar Simulators

 • Broadening of the spectral region to 300 nm to 1200 nm to enable better testing of wider-band photovoltaic devices

-• The definition of Class A+ to reflect solar simulator technological advances
+• The definition of Class A+ reflects solar simulator technological advances

 • New metrics and language for differentiating accurate from inaccurate spectral reproduction (spectral coverage and spectral deviation).